gaetanX21/hf-volatility/README.md

 - `utils/`: Contains Python scripts implementing different volatility estimators.
 - `notebooks/`: Includes Jupyter notebooks or scripts for modeling asset prices with Hawkes processes.
-- `tests/`: Unit tests for verifying the correctness of implemented estimators and models.

 ## Dependencies